Maria Adams, Credit Cards Moderator

 @m_adams

-You can get a few unsecured credit cards after a bankruptcy, the best of which is the Credit One Visa credit card.
-It offers 1% cash back on gas and grocery purchases, as well as 1% back on mobile phone, internet, cable and satellite TV services.
-The annual fee is $75 intro 1st yr, $99 after.
+You can get a few unsecured credit cards after a bankruptcy, the best of which is the Credit One Bank® Platinum Visa® for Rebuilding Credit.
+This card offers 1% cash back on gas and grocery purchases, as well as 1% back on mobile phone, internet, cable and satellite TV services.
+The card’s annual fee is $75 intro 1st yr, $99 after.

-Unsecured credit cards are generally more difficult to get approved for after a bankruptcy, but you could get one as soon as the bankruptcy is discharged.
+Note that unsecured credit cards are generally more difficult to get approved for after a bankruptcy.
+But you could get one as soon as the bankruptcy is discharged.
 It’s important to keep in mind, however, that the unsecured credit cards that you can get after a bankruptcy come with annual fees and low credit limits.
-And a recent bankruptcy could lead to a high annual fee.
+Also, a recent bankruptcy could lead to high interest rates and additional fees.

-A better, and easier, option would be to get a secured credit card and fund a more generous security deposit.
+A better option would be to get a secured credit card and fund a more generous security deposit.
 Just like unsecured credit cards, you can get a secured credit card as soon as the bankruptcy is discharged.

-Secured cards are cheaper in the long run and more practical than an unsecured credit card for bad credit and will still rebuild your credit after a bankruptcy.
-The OpenSky® Secured Visa® Credit Card is one example, and they don’t even check your credit when you apply.
+Secured cards are cheaper in the long run and more practical than an unsecured credit card for bad credit.
+Plus, they will still rebuild your credit after a bankruptcy.
+The OpenSky® Secured Visa® Credit Card is a good option as it doesn’t require a credit check when you apply.

 You might also try getting a store credit card, like the Fingerhut Credit Account.
-It’s an easy-to-get unsecured credit line, but it is only accepted at Fingerhut and their partners.
+It’s an easy-to-get unsecured credit line, but it is only accepted at Fingerhut.

 OpenSky® Secured Visa® Credit Card